 - Your name on the cage's "turtle tag" and the Sea Turtle Giving Wall at the Environmental Learning Center

-- A letter with details of nest location with coordinates, date of expected hatching etc.
+- An initial letter with details of nest location and date of expected hatching etc.

 - A second letter with result of hatching

-- Invitation to the Sea Turtle Support party
+- Invitation to the (fall) Sea Turtle Support party

 Adoptions or other support received after August 15 will be applied to the coming season.
 Be sure to indicate the name for your turtle tag (max.
 22 characters with spaces).

 Watch the video below to see our interns in action! (no sound)